 The Takeaway

 The college application process will look slightly different for everyone.
-In general, students apply to between five and eight schools.
-These are usually a mix of reach, safety, and target schools.
-Students can compare their personal academic profile to the average accepted student at their desired school to determine whether a school is a reach, safety, or target.
+But a general guidelines to apply to five to eight schools and to include a mix of reach, safety, and target schools.
+To come with a balanced list, it’s a good idea to compare your academic profile to that of the average accepted student at your desired schools.

 SoFi Loan Products